UMAprotocol/UMIPs/UMIPs/umip-91.md

 ## IMPLEMENTATION

-Voters should query for the price of ORN/USD at the price request timestamp on Binance.
+Voters should query for the price of ORN/USD at the price request timestamp.
 Recommended endpoints are provided in the markets and data sources section.

-1. For the price request timestamp, query for the ORN/USDT and ORN/BTC prices on Binance and get BTCUSD price according to Expression feed to get ORNUSD price and the ETHUSD price by following the guidelines of UMIP-6.
+1. Query for the ORN/USDT price from Binance.
 The open price of the 60-second OHLC period that this price request timestamp falls in should be used.
+2. Query for the ORN/BTC price from Binance.
+3. Following the guidelines in [UMIP-7](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-7.md), query for the BTC/USD price.
+4. Multiply the results of steps 2 and 3 to get an ORN/USD Binance price.
-2. For the block of the price request timestamp, query for the ORNETH price from Uniswap.
+5. For the block of the price request timestamp, query for the ORNETH price from Uniswap using a 5-minute TWAP.
+6. Following the guidelines in [UMIP-6](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-6.md), query for the ETH/USD price.
-3. Multiply the gathered ETHUSD price by ORNETH to get the Uniswap ORNUSD price.
+7. Multiply the gathered ETHUSD price by ORNETH to get the Uniswap ORNUSD price.
-4. Take the median of these.
+8. Take the median of the results from steps 1, 4 and 7.
-5. Round to 6 decimals to get the ORNUSD price.
+9. Round to 6 decimals to get the ORNUSD price.
-6. To get the USDORN price, voters should just take the inverse of the result of Step 4 (unrounded ORNUSD price) then round to 6 decimal places.
+10. To get the USDORN price, voters should just take the inverse of the result of Step 8 (unrounded ORNUSD price) then round to 6 decimal places.